 Need it dairy free?!
 Use your favorite dairy free chocolate chips!

 - S’mores Skillet Dip

-- Double Chocolate Chip Butternut Squash Brownies
+- Chocolate Chip Butternut Squash Brownies

 [Made one of my recipes?
-Make sure to tag my social media @kalefornia_kravings – I love seeing what you create!]
+Make sure to tag my Instagram @kalefornia_kravings & leave a review in the comments.
+I love seeing what you create!]

 Almond Butter Chocolate Chip Skillet Cookie